 Photo credit above: Smithsonian’s National Zoo & Conservation Biology Institute

 Green anacondas are not native to Florida and are considered an invasive species due to their impacts to native wildlife.
 Like all nonnative reptile species, green anacondas are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.
-This species can be captured and humanely killed year-round and without a permit or hunting license on 25 public lands in south Florida.
+This species can be captured and humanely killed year-round and without a permit or hunting license on Commission-managed lands in south Florida.

 Effective April 29, 2021